YadiraAllauca/angelcam_back/README.md

-# Angelcam App - backend
+# Angelcam App - Backend

 This is an application for viewing live streams and recordings from cameras using the Angelcam API.
 The application allows users to stream live video, view available recording segments, and search within any segment.